uribench/handbook-workshop/Guides/About/Exercise_2.md

 is down for everyone or just you using the [isup.me][6] service.

 **Step 3**: Copy from GitHub the link to the repository for cloning using SSH protocol.
+To do that,
-For that use the Green 'Clone or download' button on the right side of the '<> Code' page on GitHub.
+use the Green 'Clone or download' button on the right side of the '<> Code' page on GitHub.

-The link should be: `git@github.com:uribench/handbook-workshop.git`
+The copied link should be: `git@github.com:uribench/handbook-workshop.git`

 **Step 4**: Clone the handbook-workshop repository using the following command locally from your